saveitforparts/Tailgater-Microwave-Imaging/README.md

 The code will load the corresponding scan-settings file automatically, and opens a heatmap of the scan in a new window.
 You can save this heatmap for later use.

+I noticed an issue where counterclockwise rows were offset slightly from clockwise rows, this seems to be a combination of indexing and inconsistencies with motor movements.
+The fix_image.py script is an alternate version of dis_image that outputs a better bitmap from scans run with my dish.
+It does this by shifting every other row in the signal strenth array 3 places to the right.
+Each Tailgater unit might be a little different, and the range of elevation values can alter this offset.
+You may have to play with the last number on line 38 to get the best image.

 **Example Images:**
 I have included several example images to show what a scan looks like: